 First-year Mentoring program

 The PEER mentoring program is a collaborative project between APASS and the USC Student Counseling Services.
 Since 1994, PEER matches first-year APA students (freshmen, transfers, and spring admits) with continuing APA students in a unique mentoring relationship focused on transition, success, and growth.

 The PEER Community meets monthly for skill-building workshops, networking, and community-building.

 Mentors and mentees are matched by a number of criteria, including: academic program, interests, and extracurricular involvements.

 Mentors are a highly-selective group of continuing students (all grade levels).
 Ideal mentors are aspiring student leaders willing to give back to the APA community for the entire academic year.

 Mentors are required to attend a 1-day intensive training.
 Mentors are further required to attend a weekly supervision session with PEER and APASS staff for continuing training and check-ins.
 Supervision schedules will be set to accommodate mentor schedules and multiple supervisions will be offered each week.

 Mentors are required to meet, in person, with mentees at least every other week.
-Communication and check-ins (through in-person or electronic means) with mentees are required on the off-weeks.
+Communication and check-ins with mentees are required on the off-weeks.

 Mentors are required to attend workshops, socials, and PEER community events with their mentees.
 A full list of programs and events will be provided at the start of each month.